george-pov/YTSkedy/docs/ui/architecture/runtime-configuration.md

 Only the active `app-config.json` under `public/config/` or the deployed `config/app-config.json` should be served by the running app.
 Do not ship `app-config.sample.json` in the deployed static website.

+Every URL, client ID, authority, redirect, and API scope in one Environment's JSON must point to that same environment.
+Do not copy dev runtime config to prod.
+Pushes to `main` select `dev`; prod config is used only by an explicit protected `prod` deployment.

 ## Angular Boundary